bitpay/bitcore/README.md

 - [Bitcore Build](packages/bitcore-build) - A helper to add tasks to gulp
 - [Bitcore Client](packages/bitcore-client) - A helper to create a wallet using the bitcore-node infrastructure
+- [Bitpay/Bitpay App](https://github.com/bitpay/bitpay-app) - An easy-to-use, multiplatform, multisignature, secure wallet for bitcoin, ethereum, and more

 ## Versioning